Section 12J Funds

 The ideal structure will ensure that the VCC is able to achieve the client’s objectives whilst simultaneously maximising tax efficiency for the client and potential investors in the VCC.

-Once the client selects the ideal structure, Jaltech will assist with preparing and submitting the VCC application to the Financial Services Board (FSB), the South African Revenue Services (SARS) and the Financial Intelligent Centre (FIC), for the registration of the VCC.
+Once the client selects the ideal structure, Jaltech will assist with preparing and submitting the VCC application to the Financial Services Conduct Authority (FSCA), the South African Revenue Services (SARS) and the Financial Intelligent Centre (FIC), for the registration of the VCC.

 This process (depending on the relevant institutions listed above) can take anywhere between 60 to 90 days.